SimoneCnt/simonecnt.github.io/_includes/minerals/262-nosean-sanidine.md

 Under long wave the nosean is bright orange, while the sanidine is bluish white.
 Under short wave there is just a dim red fluorescence.
-Under normal light the sanidine are white opaque crystals, the hauyne "druzy" transparent tiny crystals on top of the sanidine.
+Under normal light the sanidine are white opaque crystals, the nosean "druzy" transparent tiny crystals on top of the sanidine.

 {% assign MSPath = "/img/minerals/" %}